Oscar Gonzalez Preview, Player Props: Guardians vs. Reds

 Reds Pitching Rankings

+- The Reds pitching staff ranks 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds' 4.80 team ERA ranks 26th among all league pitching staffs.
+- The Reds have a 4.79 team ERA that ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to give up 169 total home runs at a clip of 1.4 per game (third-most in baseball).
+- Reds pitchers combine to allow the third-most home runs in baseball (169 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.